Root Canal Therapy — Chaska, MN

-If you experience dental pain, you may need root canal therapy.
+If you experience severe dental pain, you may need root canal therapy.
 Despite a negative reputation, root canal therapy is truthfully not a traumatic procedure.
-Dr. Meschke and Dr. Swingdorf perform this safe, conservative treatment to preserve internally damaged teeth and prevent removal of a tooth.
-Modern root canal therapy is a surprisingly comfortable procedure and one that can save your smile.
+Dr. Meschke and Dr. Swingdorf regularly perform this safe, conservative treatment to preserve internally damaged teeth and save them from extraction.
+Modern root canal therapy from our Chaska, MN dentist is a surprisingly comfortable procedure and one that can literally save your smile.

 To know why your tooth hurts, you first need to understand how each tooth is constructed.
 Covering the outside of a tooth is enamel, which is the hardest material in the human body.
 Despite its strength, enamel can be penetrated by some of nature’s smallest living organisms—bacteria.